spiffe/spire-tutorials/k8s/envoy-x509/README.md

                    exact: "spiffe://example.org/ns/default/sa/default/frontend"
 ```

-The example illustrate how to perform more granular access control based on request parameters when there is a TLS connection already established by Envoy instances who obtained their  identities from SPIRE.
+The example illustrates how to perform more granular access control based on request parameters when there is a TLS connection already established by Envoy instances which have obtained their identities from SPIRE.